partylikeits1983/miden-tutorials/docs/rust-client/mappings_in_masm_example.md

 **Security Note**: The procedure `write_to_map` calls the account procedure `incr_nonce`.
 This allows any external account to be able to write to the storage map of the account.
 Smart contract developers should know that procedures that call the `account::incr_nonce` procedure allow anyone to call the procedure and modify the state of the account.

-### Transaction Script that Calls the Smart Contract
+### Transaction script that calls the smart contract

 ```masm
 use.miden_by_example::mapping_example_contract